pketh/pketh.github.io/_posts/2019-09-30-kinopio-plans.md

 ## What About User Data and Privacy?

 I haven't written a legalese privacy policy yet.
-But either way, here's the commonsense human version.
+But either way, here's the common sense human version.

 - Kinopio won't show you ads of any kind.
 - No cookies are used for anything. `LocalStorage` is used to save your info.
 Unlike cookies, other websites cannot access `localStorage`.